zeroDivZero/notes-excel/notes/functions/text/CONCATENATE.md

 CONCATENATE(text1,text2,...)
 ```

-*	`text1`, `text2`, etc: 1 to 255 strs to be joined into single str.
-Can be strs, nums, or single-cell refs.
+*	`text1`, `text2`, etc: 1 to 255 strings to be joined into single string.
+Can be strings, numbers, or single-cell refs.

 ## Example